riti2409/Git-GitHub/README.md

 All about Git-Github

 # Git :
--distributed version control system (save our changes, revert our change etc)
+- distributed version control system (save our changes, revert our change etc)

 # Git installation :
 - ![Screenshot (908)](https://user-images.githubusercontent.com/65703138/148374672-30e58dd2-721b-4d69-945f-1e06b2129db8.png)

 Link : https://git-scm.com/downloads

-# Git-Bash terminal(just like linux)
+# Git-Bash terminal(just like linux) :
 - a terminal

 # How to setup username and email for the first time :